What to Do if Your eBay Shipment Is Missing

 If the seller responds but doesn't have delivery confirmation, they can either issue a refund or offer a replacement item.
 Otherwise, if the seller provides tracking information that confirms the package has been delivered, there is no further obligation for a refund from them.

 Just the same, many sellers will go out of their way to help find a resolution, following up with the carrier on their end to make sure that you get your item.
 Sometimes the shipment may have also been insured, so it's definitely worth communicating with your seller.
 You can also try tracing the shipment yourself.

 Double-Check the Shipping Address

-Look at the email correspondence you've received from eBay and PayPal and check your profiles on both sites.
+Before putting your detective skills to work, review the email correspondence you've received from eBay and PayPal to ensure the address is correct on both sites.
 If the package was sent to the wrong address, you'll be better positioned to explain your situation in any discussion or dispute.
-If your eBay or PayPal profile addresses are wrong, now is a good time to fix them—before any other shipments go to the wrong address.

 Contact the Shipper and Reach out to Neighbors